Fetal alcohol spectrum disorder: Differential diagnosis

-Most people with an FASD have most often been misdiagnosed with ADHD due to the large overlap between their behavioral deficits.
+Most people with FASD have most often been misdiagnosed with ADHD due to the large overlap between their behavioral deficits.

-Prevention

-The only certain way to prevent FAS is to avoid drinking alcohol during pregnancy.
-In the United States, the Surgeon General recommended in 1981, and again in 2005, that women abstain from alcohol use while pregnant or while planning a pregnancy, the latter to avoid damage even in the earliest stages (even weeks) of a pregnancy, as the woman may not be aware that she has conceived.
-The Centers for Disease Control and the American College of Obstetricians and Gynecologists also recommend no alcohol during pregnancy.
-In the United States, federal legislation has required that warning labels be placed on all alcoholic beverage containers since 1988 under the Alcoholic Beverage Labeling Act.

-There is some controversy surrounding the "zero-tolerance" approach taken by many countries when it comes to alcohol consumption during pregnancy.
-The assertion that moderate drinking causes FAS is said to lack strong evidence and, in fact, the practice of equating a responsible level of drinking with potential harm to the fetus may have negative social, legal, and health impacts.
-In addition, special care should be taken when considering statistics on this disease, as prevalence and causation is often linked with FASD, which is more common and causes less harm, as opposed to FAS.

 Treatment

-There is no current cure for FASD, but treatment is possible.
-Early intervention from birth to age 3 has been shown to improve the development of a child born with FASD.
-Because CNS damage, symptoms, secondary disabilities, and needs vary widely by individual, there is no one treatment type that works for everyone.
+Although the condition has no available cure, treatment can improve outcomes.
+Because central nervous system damage, symptoms, secondary disabilities, and needs vary widely by individual, there is no one treatment type that works for everyone.

-Between 2017 and 2019 researchers made a breakthrough when they discovered a possible cure using neural stem cells (NSCs); they propose that if applied to a newborn, the damage can be reversed and prevent any lasting effects in the future.
+Between 2017 and 2019 researchers made a breakthrough when they discovered a possible cure using neural stem cells; they propose that if applied to a newborn, the damage can be reversed and prevent any lasting effects in the future.

-Medication
+Medications

 Psychoactive drugs are frequently tried as many FASD symptoms are mistaken for or overlap with other disorders, most notably ADHD.
+Medications are used to specifically treat symptoms of FASDs and not FAS entirely.
+Some of the medications used are antidepressants, stimulants, neuroleptics, and anti-anxiety drugs.

 Behavioral interventions

+Early intervention from birth to age 3 has been shown to improve the development of a child born with FASD.
+Interventions may include parent–child interaction therapy, efforts to modify child behavior, and drugs.
 Behavioral interventions are based on the learning theory, which is the basis for many parenting and professional strategies and interventions.
-Along with ordinary parenting styles, such strategies are frequently used by default for treating those with FAS, as the diagnoses oppositional defiance disorder (ODD), conduct disorder, reactive attachment disorder (RAD) often overlap with FAS (along with ADHD), and these are sometimes thought to benefit from behavioral interventions.
-Frequently, a person's poor academic achievement results in special education services, which also utilizes principles of learning theory, behavior modification, and outcome-based education.
+Along with ordinary parenting styles, such strategies are frequently used by default for treating those with FAS, as the diagnoses oppositional defiance disorder, conduct disorder, and reactive attachment disorder often overlap with FAS (along with ADHD), and these are sometimes thought to benefit from behavioral interventions.
+Frequently, a person's poor academic achievement results in special education services, which also utilize principles of learning theory, behavior modification, and outcome-based education.

+Children with FAS benefit from behavioral and functional training, social skill training, and tutoring.
+Support groups and talk therapy not only help the children suffering from FAS, but also help the parents and siblings of these children.